PostHog/posthog.com/contents/blog/guardrail-metrics.md

 You need a mix of metrics from each category to ensure you don't miss potential issues.
 Just remember that each guardrail metric you add also increases the likelihood of false positives.

 For example, an [A/A test](/tutorials/aa-testing) with 3 guardrail metrics, and a significance level of 0.05, would cause a false alert approximately 14% of the time.
-The risk increases to 40% with 10 guardrail metrics, and a massive 73% with 25 guardrail metrics.
+The risk increases to 40% with 10 guardrail metrics and a massive 73% with 25 guardrail metrics.

 More false positives means you run fewer tests, limiting the pace of improvements.